 Women Priests?
 Yes!

 Sundays, Sept.
 15, 22 & 29, 9 a.m., Bloom Education Center

 This class, taught in three sessions, offers the historical background on women's struggle to be ordained as priests in the Episcopal Church in the mid 1970s, focusing first on one Ohio parish in Oberlin.
 Kay Bigglestone was a member of this congregation and will tell her story.
 The Rev. Rosanna Kazanjian was ordained in 1985 in New England and soon after was sent to the Diocese of Dallas, Texas, not the most welcoming area for women priests at that time.
 She too will tell her story.
 Finally, both Kay and Rev. Rosanna will lead a discussion of the role of women priests today in parish work and in the roles of Bishop and Presiding Bishop.
 Led by the Rev. Rosanna Kazanjian, priest associate at Grace St. Paul's and Kay Bigglestone, co-ordinator of Lay Eucharistic Visitors and EfM, and Community of Hope leader.
 Both are members of the Society of the Companions of the Holy Cross (SCHC).

-Where In The World Is The Wardall Room? – A Guided Informational Tour Around the GSP Campus
+Where in the World is the Wardall Room?
+A Guided Informational Tour of the GSP Campus